-With only a few days to go before the start of practice for the Las Vegas Grand Prix in the United States, the Scuderia di Maranello still doesn't know how many cars and which drivers will be able to take part in the last race of the Formula One World Championship.
-On Thursday, the 16th of September 1982, Patrick Tambay was supposed to test the cars on the Fiorano track, and Mario Andretti to give an answer about his possibility.
-The French driver renounces the tests of the cars, as he still complains of a soreness in his arm that had blocked it, due to cervical-brachial inflammation.
+With only a few days to go before the start of practice for the Las Vegas Grand Prix in the United States, the Scuderia di Maranello still does not know how many cars and which drivers will be able to take part in the last race of the Formula One World Championship.
+On Thursday, the 16th of September 1982, Patrick Tambay is supposed to test the cars on the Fiorano track, and Mario Andretti to give an answer about his possibility.
+The French driver renounces the tests of the cars, as he still complains of a soreness in his arm that has blocked it, due to cervical-brachial inflammation.
 But Maranello let it be known that:

 "It was only a precautionary measure and Tarnbay will certainly be present in Las Vegas".

 A statement confirmed by Patrick, who replies from Cannes:

 "It was the effort I put in at Monza that made me cautious, but I'm convinced I'm ready for the race".

 And this is what everyone hopes for after the disconcerting experience of the Swiss Grand Prix.
 As for Andretti's chances of getting out of his Formula Indy commitments, the Italian-American driver has yet to give a definitive answer.

 "I am waiting for the decision of the owner of my team.
 The sponsors have declared themselves in favour, and the situation has evolved positively.
 We will know the definitive answer shortly".